sololevel-dev/nextjs-monorepo/README.md

 # Next.js Turbopack Monorepo

 A modern development setup featuring Next.js with Turbopack bundler in a Turborepo monorepo structure.
+Note=> need develop to make it very well if you want please fork it and I try to update it every day 🙏
 ## Features

 - ⚡ **Turbopack**: Next.js's new Rust-based bundler for 10x faster development